CLICK HERE to open a printable PDF version of the Rules and Regulations.

 10. No boats may be in the water prior to check-in or you will be disqualified.

 11. You may fish in any part of the lake/reservoir that is fully accessible and connected to the main part of the lake/reservoir by water.
 You must stay inside the main body of water and are not permitted to fish in a creek or river feeding into or draining away from the main body of water.
 The main body of water is what ODNR shows on their maps and must be fully accessible by your boat floating at all times (you cannot push or lift your boat to get from one body of water to another) if you have questions regarding a fishing location please consult the rules committee.

 12. Punt boats are permitted as well as the use of a pole or oars when in shallow water.
 Please see rule above about legal fishing areas on a lake.

-13. As a member you can fish any of the 11 Central Ohio Crappie Circuit Tournaments.
+13a.
+As a member you can fish any of the 11 Central Ohio Crappie Circuit Tournaments.
 If you fish 7 of the first 10 tournaments you are automatically qualified for the Reel Big Crappie Classic however the points race takes your 8 highest finish totals into account.

 14. The member fee is due by each person prior to fishing your first tournament.
 Membership is a one time $40 fee that can be paid at the dock before your first tournament.
 If you are a substitute partner membership is $20 for one tournament however if you fish a second tournament another $20 is due and then you are a full member.

 15. At any time you may be asked to show proof of membership.